Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 There’s a technology called prompt caching that should dramatically reduce your costs.
 But if you don’t understand how it works, it might be quietly making you pay three times, five times, even ten times more than you should.

-And after the Claude Code source code leak in March 2026, we discovered something inside that 512K-line codebase: a constant named DANGEROUS_uncachedSystemPromptSection.
+And after the Claude Code source code leak in March 2026, community researchers digging through the 512K-line codebase found something remarkable: a constant named DANGEROUS_uncachedSystemPromptSection.

 They actually named it DANGEROUS.

-Before we talk about caching, let’s understand how LLMs charge you money.
+Before we talk about caching, let’s understand how LLMs charge money.

-Every time you send a message to an AI, the provider needs to “process” your entire context: system prompt + conversation history + your new message.
-This processing step is called prefill, and the number of tokens it processes is what you pay for.
+Every time an API request comes in, the provider needs to “process” the entire context: system prompt + conversation history + the new message.
+This processing step is called prefill, and the number of tokens it processes is the number on the bill.

-Imagine you’re building an AI customer service system.
+Imagine an AI customer service system.
 Every user question that comes in goes with a 10,000-token system prompt full of brand guidelines and product documentation, plus 500 tokens for the actual question.
-Your bill has 10,000 tokens × N questions = very expensive.
+The bill reads 10,000 tokens × N questions = very expensive.

-Prompt caching’s core idea is: if the beginning of your request is exactly the same as last time, the provider can reuse the already-processed state instead of computing it again.
+Prompt caching’s core idea is: if the beginning of a request is exactly the same as last time, the provider can reuse the already-processed state instead of computing it again.

 Anthropic’s cached input tokens cost about 10x less than regular input tokens.
 OpenAI’s cached tokens get a 50% discount.